 Developing and agreeing methodologies and metrics that measure sustainability improvements in the industry

-Philip Clarke, Group Chief Executive of Tesco, and Paul Polman, Chief Executive Officer of Unilever, are the Board co-sponsors of the activities within the Sustainability pillar.
+Marc Bolland, Chief Executive Officer of Marks & Spencer, and Paul Polman, Chief Executive Officer of Unilever, are the Board co-sponsors of the activities within the Sustainability pillar.
 As Board sponsors they will actively drive and support of the work of the Sustainability Steering Committee and presenting their work with their peers during the CGF Board meetings.

-The role of the Sustainability Steering Group, led by Tesco and Unilever, is to identify priority issues for the sustainability pillar and recommend corresponding actions to the CGF Board.
+The role of the Sustainability Steering Group, led by Marks & Spencer and Unilever, is to identify priority issues for the sustainability pillar and recommend corresponding actions to the CGF Board.
 It steers the existing and new projects of the pillar, keeps the CGF Board informed on major sustainability developments impacting the consumer goods industry, acts as champions of the CGF sustainability projects within their own companies, and encourage broader implementation across the industry.

 The initial focus was on activities which would address climate change.
 Climate change is a major strategic threat, potentially affecting our customers, our businesses and the wider economy and society.
 The Board of Directors of the Forum has decided a work programme comprising five key elements, of which the Global Packaging Project and the Glossary have been finalized.

 In November 2010, the Board has approved two resolutions on deforestation and refrigeration, followed by a press release: